python-packaging/checkdeps/README.md

 Exits nonzero if there are any issues.

+# But what if I don't want to run it from the same venv

+Make sure you specify `--installed-path` to the site-packages dir and run from the same python version.
+A parent of your `target_dir` should be obviously the root of your project (`pyproject.toml`, `.git`, etc), which is what the `requirements` are relative to.

 # But aren't there projects that do this already?

 I've looked at them, and I don't like the assumptions they make about top-level